jhwoodyatt/openthread/doc/spinel-protocol-src/spinel-basis-detail-status.md

 119         | `STATUS_RESET_UNKNOWN`            | Failure while recovering cause of reset.
 120         | `STATUS_RESET_WATCHDOG`           | Software failed to make sufficient progress.

-EDITOR: The `STATUS_CCA_FAILURE` status is a technology-specific status code.
-Should not be in the basis protocol.
+Note: status code 18 is not assigned in the basis protocol, but its assignment is expected in the Spinel for Thread(R) specification.